spridmore/doubleSpaced/README.md

 ## Planning and Approach
 ___
-One full day of wire-framing and user story writing were followed by two one-week sprints.
+One full day of wire-framing and user story writing were followed by three one-week sprints.
 Daily scrum planning outlined daily procedures by verbalizing what was accomplished the prior day, what the goal of the current day, and what types of obstacles were foreseen in the way of sprint execution.
 <br>